 This was written and originally recorded by Bob Dylan in 1967, but it was the Jimi Hendrix cover that made the song famous.
 Many other artists have covered it, including Eric Clapton, Neil Young, U2, Dave Matthews Band and The Grateful Dead.
 Dylan was so impressed with Jimi's version that Dylan for years played it the way that Jimi had recorded it. (thanks, Jamie - Sydney, Australia)

-This was Jimi's only Top 40 hit in the US.
-He charted a few times in the UK, where he was popular before making a name for himself in America.
+This was Hendrix' only Top 40 hit in the US, where his influence far outpaced his popularity.
+He charted a few times in the UK, where he rose to fame before making a name for himself in America.

 This was recorded while Hendrix played with the Jimi Hendrix Experience: Hendrix on guitar, Noel Redding on bass, and Mitch Mitchell on drums.
 For this song, however, Redding was not on bass; Hendrix did it.
 Redding was also the guitar player for his band Fat Mattress, which Hendrix referred to as Thin Pillow.
 Hendrix often felt that Redding did not put his heart into the bass and was concerned that Redding concentrated more on Fat Mattress than he did on the Experience.
 Things like these led to him being replaced by Billy Cox. (thanks, Ethan - Ridgely, MD)